-Once the entire circuit is established two-way communication takes place between the end nodes as described in Section 4.1.
+Once the entire circuit is established two-way communication takes place between the end nodes as described in the Onion Routing section.

-There are two points about this construction that are noteworthy: 1) Though Alice knows that she is handshaking with David and Bob, they have no idea that it is Alice on the other end, and 2) According to protocol analysis performed by Dingledine et al. (2004) this method of constructing circuits is secure and achieves perfect forward secrecy under the Dolev &Yao (1981) model.
+There are two points about this construction that are noteworthy: 1) though Alice knows that she is handshaking with David and Bob, they have no idea that it is Alice on the other end, and 2) according to protocol analysis performed by Dingledine et al. (2004) this method of constructing circuits is secure and achieves perfect forward secrecy under the Dolev &Yao (1981) model.

 Circuits are torn down at the request of the initiator with the Destroy message.
-Each OR in the circuit that receives the message closes all streams on that circuit and forwards the Destroy message.
+Each OR in the circuit that receives a Destroy message

+- closes all streams on that circuit and - forwards the Destroy message.

 There is another mechanism to take down a circuit-the Relay Truncate message that is directed at a single OR on a circuit.
-When an OR receives Relay Truncate message from the initiator, it sends out a Destroy message forward and responds back with the Relay Truncated message to the initiator who can then send the Extend Cell message to form a modified circuit.
+When an OR receives Relay Truncate message from the initiator, it

+- sends out a Destroy message forward - responds back with the Relay Truncated message to the initiator - the initiator then sends the Extend Cell message to form a modified circuit.

 This is also useful when one of the ORs goes down-the neighboring OR can send the Relay Truncated message to the initiator.

-4.3.
 Attacks on Tor